-If you need to access the Krill UI or API (also used by the CLI) from another machine you can use use a proxy server such as NGINX or Apache to proxy requests to Krill.
-This proxy can then also use a proper HTTPS certificate and production grade TLS support.
+If you need to access the Krill UI or API (also used by the CLI) from another machine, then we highly recommend that you use a proxy server such as NGINX or Apache.
+This proxy can then also use a proper HTTPS certificate signed by a web TA, and production grade TLS support.

-2.8.1 Proxy Krill UI
+2.8.2 Proxy Krill UI